StevenBlack/vocab/million-dollar-words.md

 Very evil or wicked; frequently used to describe cartoon villains.
 Think of the guy who was always tying Pauline to the railroad tracks.
 It's also used quite seriously, however: Hitler's henchmen committed nefarious acts.
 Pronounced NEH-FARE-EE-USS.

+### neophobia
+The fear of anything new, especially a persistent and abnormal fear.
+In its milder form, it can manifest as the unwillingness to try new things or break from routine.
+In the context of children the term is generally used to indicate a tendency to reject unknown or novel foods.

 ### neophyte
 Another way of saying "novice" or "beginner."
 Someone who takes up tennis for the first time is a neophyte.
 Pronounced NEE-OH-FIGHT.